christian-engels/cflabs/README.md

 <img src=".pics/01-foundation-black-text.png" alt="Workshop Logo" width="320" />

 Welcome to the **the GitHub site for EC3318/MN3101** that contains the files for your computational labs.
 This specific site is unique to you (have a look at the URL in your browser.)
-Importantly, you can start your Python coding environment from here without the need to install anything on your own computers.
+Importantly, you can start your Python coding environment from here without the need to install anything on your own computer.

 ## Getting Started